Same-Day Wisdom Tooth Extraction in Temecula & Beyond

 Emergency or same-day wisdom tooth extraction is necessary in cases of pericoronitis (see above), severe wisdom tooth decay, or abscess.
 In these cases, waiting longer to avoid the extraction can lead to a severe worsening of the pain and swelling.
 If left unchecked, the abscess/infection can spread to the deeper tissues of the face and neck, causing severe problems that may require hospitalization.

 Therefore, if you need a same-day wisdom tooth extraction in Temecula or the area, feel free to contact us.
 Dr. Tsvetov is an experienced emergency oral surgeon who will carefully examine your teeth, evaluate their condition, and determine whether they should be removed on that same day, discussing the required steps in postoperative care for wisdom teeth removal.
-For more information or to schedule a free consultation, feel free to contact our office.
+For more information or to schedule a consultation, feel free to contact our office.